rbartsch/ludum-dare-34/README.md

 # ludum-dare-34
-My entry for the Ludum Dare 34 game jam.
+My entry for the Ludum Dare 34 (December 2015) game jam.
 The game jam's theme was "Two Button Controls".
+The game was developed over the course of the weekend.

 Built using the Unity game engine (version: 5.2.2f1).
 Language used: C#